13 Sep 2019

 Configure the extension.

 And we're done!
-Now, when you click the Forge icon in the sidebar, you should be presented with your Data Management buckets and objects (if you have any), Design Automation bundles, activities, etc. Also, if you've configured more than one Forge environment, you can switch between them using the status bar at the bottom.
+Now, when you click the APS icon in the sidebar, you should be presented with your Data Management buckets and objects (if you have any), Design Automation bundles, activities, etc. Also, if you've configured more than one APS environment, you can switch between them using the status bar at the bottom.

 Browsing the Forge content.

-If you're getting an error when listing app bundles or activities, make sure that the Forge application credentials you're using has access to the Design Automation v3 APIs.
+If you're getting an error when listing app bundles or activities, make sure that the APS application credentials you're using has access to the Design Automation v3 APIs.

 "Data & Derivatives" Tree